-The Subject Lands are currently situated within Pressure District 6 (PD6) of the York Water Supply System according to the Master Environmental Servicing Plan (MESP) for Block 59 and current City mapping.
+The Subject Lands are proposed to be situated within Pressure District 6 ('PD6') of the York Water Supply System according to the Master Environmental Servicing Plan ('MESP') for Block 59.

 The Development of Building 1 is proposed to be serviced by a 200mm diameter water service connection via tapping tee and valve directly from the existing 400mm diameter watermain within Huntington Road and complete with a proposed City Standard W-111 Backflow Chamber.